septavios/obsidian-proofreader-fork/README.md

 - Suggested changes are inserted directly into the text: Additions as `==highlights==` and removals as `~~strikethroughs~~`.
 - Accept or reject changes with just one hotkey.
-- Estimated costs: For 10,000 English words input text, the cost is about $0.01.
+- Estimated costs: For 10,000 English words input text, the cost should be less than $0.05.
+(Based on OpenAI's usage pricing in March 2025.)

 > [!NOTE]
-> This plugin requires an **OpenAI API key** and incurs costs at OpenAI
+> This plugin requires an **OpenAI API key** and incurs costs at OpenAI based on
-> based on usage.
-A network requests are made when running the proofreading
+> usage.
+A network requests are made when running the proofreading command.
-> command.

 ## Installation & setup
 <!-- PENDING admission in plugin store -->